Tou7and/awesome-icd-coding/2021/Kaur-etal-review/README.md

 With the transition from ICD-9 to ICD-10 in 1992, <br> the number of codes increased from 3,882 to approximately 70,000.

 Unconstructed Text: <br>
-Huang et al.[36] show that more than 80% of health record data is in an unstructured form <br> which acts as a barrier in an automated clinical decision making process. <br>
+Over 80% of health record data is in an unstructured form which acts as a barrier in an automated clinical decision making.
+(Huang et al.[36])<br>
-Unstructured text contains a lot of valuable information but lacks common structural frameworks <br> and may contain errors, such as spelling errors, grammatical errors, and semantic ambiguities,  <br>
-which further increases the complexity of data processing and analysis [87]
+Unstructured text contains a lot of valuable information but may spelling errors, grammatical errors, and semantic ambiguities, which increases the complexity of data processing and analysis [87]

 Difficulties:
 1. Idiosyncrasies of medical language